piyushsingh1997/Made-in-Italy-/docs/index.md

 ## Abstract

 Blockchain functions as a decentralized and distributed data structure that captures transactions within blocks across numerous systems.
 It's impact on societal interactions and trade has been transformative.
 This paper assesses blockchain's applications in diverse domains, particularly its role in bolstering the authenticity of "Made in Italy" products.
 This is crucial due to the detrimental effects of counterfeiting on Italian products global image and revenue.
 Blockchain emerges as a pivotal tool in ensuring product provenance, particularly within supply chain management, as its immutable data structure safeguards against tampering.
 Utilizing traceability solutions based on blockchain can effectively address the limitations associated with centralized traceability systems.
-This paper also delves into various blockchain technologies, discussing their merits, drawbacks and challenges and identifies the most suitable options.
+This paper also delves into various blockchain technologies, discussing their merits, drawbacks and challenges and identifies the most suitable options and role of Web3, Smart contracts, NFTs in "Made in Italy".
 Moreover, it emphasizes present cases in which certain enterprises have utilized blockchain technology to confirm the origin, excellence, genuineness of products, and facilitate the monitoring of processes in supply chain management.

 ## 1. Introduction